MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2020-2021

 Supplier Adherence to Our Values and Ethics

 Blue Chip has zero tolerance to slavery and human trafficking.
-In addition to continuing to build upon the due diligence activities described above, we intend to define a clear Code of Practice published on our website alongside this statement that all companies will be required to commit to prior to becoming part of the Blue Chip supply chain, and which will form part of their contract.
+In addition to continuing to build upon the due diligence activities described above, we have published a Code of Conduct for suppliers, business partners and subcontractors on our website at https://www.bluechip.co.uk/supplier-terms-conditions that all companies are required to contractually commit to in accepting orders for goods and services from Blue Chip.

-The Code of Practice will address not only slavery and human trafficking obligations, but also ensure compliance to ethical business practices in general and commitment to climate friendly practices in the manufacture and delivery of both goods and services.
-The Blue Chip Standard Purchase Terms will also be updated so that ad hoc suppliers engaged on a transactional basis are also captured.
+The Code of Conduct addresses not only slavery and human trafficking obligations, but also ensure compliance to ethical business practices in general and commitment to climate friendly practices in general.
+The Blue Chip Standard Purchase Terms used on Purchase Orders have also been updated so that ad hoc suppliers engaged on a transactional basis are also captured.

-To ensure a high level of understanding of the risks of issues such as modern slavery and human trafficking in the Blue Chip business and our supply chain, we provide regular awareness updates to our staff on all policies including the Modern Slavery Policy.
 All Blue Chip staff are also notified whenever a policy is updated, with updates highlighting the significant changes to be reviewed.
 Our recruitment process and policy also defines our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring that our employment packages are fair.
+To ensure continued understanding of topics such as the risk of modern slavery and human trafficking in the Blue Chip business and our supply chain, we provide awareness updates to staff on relevant enforcements including the Modern Slavery Policy.

 Our Effectiveness in Combating Slavery and Human Trafficking